How to Keep Spiders Out of Closets & Clothes

 Knowing how spiders got into your closet and why they are staying there will help with understanding how to keep them away.

 - Spiders may have been brought in through an article of clothing or a shoebox that was purchased and then stored in the closet.
-If you moved boxes from your basement into your closet, this is also a possibility as basement areas are a prime spot for these pests due to increased moisture.
+If you moved boxes from your basement into your closet when switching out seasonal clothing, they may have been hiding in the boxes.
+Basement areas are a prime spot for these pests due to increased moisture.
 Spiders attach themselves to items and are transported without us even realizing it.
-They attach themselves from literally anywhere you and they meet…a chair, a vehicle, a tree, etc.
+They can attach themselves from anywhere you and they meet…a chair, a vehicle, a tree, etc.

 - A spider’s prime living conditions may be in abundance in your closet.
-They prefer dark and quiet environments to make their spiderwebs and catch their prey.
-Having a clean closet, that isn’t drafty, and is frequently inspected will significantly reduce your chances of finding these pests.
+They prefer dark and quiet environments to build their spiderwebs and catch their prey.
+Piles of clothing also provide a quiet place for them to lay their egg sacs which can turn into an even larger problem.
+Keeping a clean closet and frequently inspecting the space will significantly reduce your chances of finding these pests living there.
+It also helps if the area is not drafty.

-Whatever the reason for these creepy crawlers sharing your shirt sleeve, once you notice them, it’s time to start working towards getting rid of them.
+Whatever the reason these creepy crawlers are sharing your shirt sleeve, once you notice them, it’s time to start working towards getting rid of them.

 How to Get Rid of Spiders in Closets

-First, deep clean your closet space.
-If possible, remove your clothes from the area and clean them to get rid of any spiders or eggs that may be residing in them.
+The first step to getting rid of spiders in your closet is to declutter and deep clean the entire space.
+If possible, remove your clothes from the area and clean them to get rid of any spiders or egg sacs that may be residing in them.
 Once the space is cleared, it’s time to start cleaning every inch.
 This includes vacuuming the entire space, dusting everywhere from the shelves to the baseboards, and knocking down any webs.

 When you put your clothes back into the space, organization is key.
-Avoid piling up clothes and cardboard boxes on the floors or shelves, and instead, place these items in airtight containers to keep them out.
+Avoid piling up clothes and cardboard boxes on the floors or shelves, and instead, place these items in airtight containers to keep these pests from returning.

-Stay Away® Spiders is a spider deterrent that uses a combination of essential oils and other plant-based ingredients to keep these pests away.
-These pouches can be used in closets, basements, attics, and other indoor areas where cobwebs or spiders are noticed.
+Stay Away® Spiders is a plant-based spider deterrent that uses a combination of essential oils and other plant-based ingredients and is guaranteed to keep these pests away.
+These pouches can be used in closets, basements, attics, windowsills, and other indoor areas where cobwebs or spiders are noticed.
 Just place a couple of pouches on either side of a closet and replace them as needed.
-There’s no mess, no harmful chemicals or pesticides and it’s 100% money-back guaranteed!
+There’s no mess, no harmful chemicals or pesticides, and there’s a 100% money-back guarantee!

 If you have a spider problem in other areas of your home, learn about other potential ways to get rid of them.